Sir Edmund Beckett, 4th Baronet: Railway career

-Beckett is known for his role in the development of the railway.
+Beckett is known for his role in the development of the railway system.
 In 1844 there were two railway routes north from London: one (later the Midland Railway) controlled by George Hudson, and the other (later the London and North Western Railway) under Mark Huish.
 The direct but thinly populated route from London to York was not served.
 Beckett became chairman of the Great Northern Railway (GNR), which proposed a direct line from London to York via Peterborough and Doncaster, with a loop to serve Lincolnshire.
 Bitterly fought by Hudson and Huish, because it would take away their traffic, the GNR prospectus was opposed by the railway department of the Board of Trade, and faced a petition alleging that its list of subscribers was inflated.
 The petition was rejected, and the GNR's private bill was approved in 1846.
 At over £600,000, this was the most expensive parliamentary contest in British railway history.

 Perhaps as a consequence, the line's terminus at King's Cross was to be built "for less than the cost of the ornamental archway at Euston Square", according to Beckett's engineer.
 Beckett called Hudson a blackguard on Derby station platform in 1845, and featured in a Punch cartoon of the incident.
 The opening of the GNR defeated Hudson, but not Huish, who built an alliance of lines to try to undercut the GNR.
 The dispute went to arbitration under W. E. Gladstone, whose rulings mostly favoured Beckett, by awarding the GNR at least as high a proportion of the revenue as it claimed from most of the routes it contested with Huish's confederation.
 When Beckett retired in 1864 the GNR constituted, as it subsequently remained, the southern end of the fastest route from London to north-east England and Scotland.